What’s the best way to express your condolences and sympathy? When should you send condolence messages? What should you say?

 54. As you traverse through your grief in the coming days and weeks, I hope you know how much you are loved and thought about.
 Your loved one was so very blessed to have you as _____.
 All my love.

 55. _____, I am so sorry for the loss of your _____.
 I was so shocked and saddened to hear the news.
+Truly know that you have my condolences.
 If there’s anything at all you need or will be needing, please do not hesitate to reach out to me.
 No matter where I am or what I’m doing I’ll stop and answer that call or text.

 56. Dear _____, I am so sorry for the loss of your _____.
 There is so much I want to write, but one sympathy card would not be enough space to say it all.
 So let me just paraphrase all of it by saying that I am here for you, ready and willing to help in any way I can whenever you give the call.
 You are in my thoughts and prayers.
 Love, _____.

 57. Memories.
 I have so many memories.
-Memories of the good times and the bad.
-Memories from long ago and some from more recent times.
-Memories from times gone by that we barely even remember ’cause we were young and having fun.
-And memories from our golden years that I’ll cherish until the day I die.
+There are memories of the good times and the bad.
+Memories from long ago, and some from more recent times.
+And memories from times gone by that we barely even remember ’cause we were young and having fun.
+And so many loving memories from our golden years that I’ll cherish until the day I die.
 Please know that I love you and will always cherish all the memories we both hold close in our hearts.

 58. Sweet ______, there are no words to express how sorry I was to hear about _____.
 If there is anything I can do to help you during this time, please just let me know.
 Also see enclosed the photo I found recently of your loved one, during happy times.
 I hope the smile on their face brings back good memories of happy times, helping to ease your grief if only a little bit.
 I love you, _____.